Skip to content

 2. Test API Endpoints#

-Test the API endpoints directly:
+Test all five endpoints directly:

-curl "http://localhost:7007/api/ai-rules/rules?entityRef=component:default/my-service"
+curl "$BASE/rules?entityRef=$ENTITY"

-Expected response format:
+Expected response format (empty repository):

 {